-Any feelings of discomfort by carers or clients should be reported early on, so they do not develop into pain and injury.
+Any feelings of discomfort should be reported early on, so they do not develop into pain and injury.
 If contributory factors are reported early changes to work patterns can be made.

 Some risk factors that should be avoided or reduced while assisting a person to move or transfer in the home setting include: